eminmtas/aligned_layer_tendermint/README.md

 This command installs dependencies, builds, initializes, and starts your blockchain in development.

-To send a verify message (transaction), we must use the following command:
+To send a verify message (transaction), use the following command:

 ```sh
 alignedlayerd tx verification verify --from alice --chain-id alignedlayer <proof> <public_inputs> <verifying_key>